Fredericton-Lincoln

-Fredericton-Lincoln was a provincial electoral district for the Legislative Assembly of New Brunswick, Canada.
+Fredericton-Lincoln is a provincial electoral district for the Legislative Assembly of New Brunswick, Canada.
 It was first created in the 2006 redrawing of electoral districts and was first used in the general election later that year.
-Its last MLA was Craig Leonard who served in the cabinet as Minister of Government Services.
+Its last Member of the Legislative Assembly (MLA) was Craig Leonard who served in the cabinet as Minister of Government Services.

 History

 The district was created in the 2006 redistribution primarily from those parts of Fredericton-Fort Nashwaak south of the Saint John River and the suburban community of Lincoln from the New Maryland district.
 It also includes those portions of downtown Fredericton east of Regent Street that were not already a part of Fredericton-Fort Nashwaak (including the legislature building itself) which were formerly part of Fredericton South.

 Its first representative is Liberal Greg Byrne, who previously represented the old Fredericton-Fort Nashwaak district from 1995 to 1999.
 One of Byrne's challengers in 2006 was then leader of the New Brunswick New Democratic Party Allison Brewer.

+Following the 2023 redistribution, the riding will be re-created out of parts of Fredericton South, Oromocto-Lincoln-Fredericton, New Maryland-Sunbury and a small part of Fredericton West-Hanwell.